AdrianaSchmit/Stockholm_Garden/README.md

 ### Existing Features

-- Navigation Bar fixed.
+- Navigation Bar
+    - Fixed nav bar containing,
+        - Logo.
+        - My account with acess to register and login, or acess to My account and log out if I am logged in.
+        - Favorites.
+        - Shopping cart.
+        - Shop and categories of products.
+        - Search functionallity
-- Home page with hero image and links to shop.
+- Homepage page with hero image and links to shop.
+Also a section showing the best sellers in a scrollbar, in construction still.

+- Products.
+    - Page showing all the products.

+- Product category.
+    - A page to each category that show only the respectives products.
-- Search functionallity.
+- Product page.
+    - The specific product containing information, add review button, add to favorites button and to cart buttons.
+Also a section under the product showing the reviews.
+Also options to choose color to some products and add quantity.
 - Register and login page forms.
+- Profile page.
+    Showing the user delivery information and order history.
-- Shopping cart page.
+- Shopping cart page with all the products to be purchased.
-- Checkout page.
+- Checkout page where the payment and finalized shopping will happen.
-- Favorites page.
+- Favorites page with a button to delete the product.
-- Add review page.

 ### Features Left to Implement

-- Fix the responsiveness.
-- Add a best selling section under the hero image.
+- The best selling section will contain infos of the product like in the products page and by click the user will be redirect to the specific product page.
--  Add a subscribe now section and Implement it.
+-  Add a subscribe now section and inplementation with strip.
 - Add a footer.
 - Add a contact form.
-- Add zoom in or shadow to the product images.
-- Add the delivery banner under the nav and pass it as carrousel on mobiles.
-- Create a new login and registration forms.
+- Create a new type login and registration forms.
+- implement registration and log in with social accounts.
 - Have my favorites linked to the user account.
-- Allow user to choose color for the favorite item.
+- Allow user to choose color when sending to the favorites page.
 - Allow user to send from the favorite directly to the shopping cart.
-- Fix functionality to remove products from favorites.
 - Have a number of the products added to favorites showing in the favorite icon on the navbar.
-- Have a model for leaving review instead of a form.
+- Have a modal for leaving review instead of a form.
 - Redirect the client from the review to the product or products page.
 - Push the user name to show in the review.
 - Implement a star rating system.
-- Have a page to all reviews.
-- Have a filter products by price and type of plant care.
+- Have a filter products by price and type of plant.
+- Fix the bugs found.